sea-lab/sea-lab.github.io/_posts/2019-04-16-ICSE-conference.md

 Our lab was very productive in 2018 year and we have two papers accepted in the conference (and co-located conferences), one student volunteer, and two students on the [mentorship workshop program](https://2019.icse-conferences.org/track/icse-2019-Software-Engineering-Mentoring-Workshop).

-We look forward to meet you and share our knowledge and valuable experience to help make the world a better place together.
+We look forward to see you there!

 <small>Picture credit: Marc-Olivier Jodoin</small>